mattiadr/ImagePaste/README.md

 ## Requirements

+To run on linux you need to install `xclip`.
-[Pillow](https://github.com/python-pillow/Pillow) is required for this script to work on windows and is already shipped with this repository.
+To run on windows you need [Pillow](https://github.com/python-pillow/Pillow), which is already included in this repository.